GarrettHays/Coding-Language-Selector/README.md

 * Clone portfolio folder onto desktop from GitHub
 * Open index.html file in your browser
-* Fill out promts to identify which coding track is best for you
+* Fill out promts to identify which coding language may be best for you

 ## Known Bugs